 Download the free Excel template for tracking multiple projects here and save it to your local drive.
 Double-click the downloaded file.
 The Template file opens automatically in Microsoft Excel.

 Now click on the Data Sheet tab at the bottom of the workbook.
 Clear the existing data from the table to create your projects and tasks.

 Go to Projects Summary Sheet at the bottom of the workbook.

 Clear the existing sample projects in the second column from the column B range B4 to range B 13 under the name Projects.

 Enter your Project Tiles in Column B from the range B4.
 You can enter as many projects as you want.

 Click on Project Plan Sheet at the bottom of the workbook.
 The Project Plan sheet is the main sheet of the template that shows overall tasks and project metrics and status report.
 In this sheet, you can view all the projects on the Dashboard and Gantt Chart.

-Click on down arrow beside All Projects menu at the top of the sheet.
+Click on the down arrow beside the All Projects menu at the top of the sheet.
 Select your first project from the drop-down menu.

 Enter the details of your first project like project name, customer name, and project manager.